Technical Resources

 Recommended Processing Considerations: Rotational Molding Copolymer

-Heating Time 20 to 25
+Heating Time20 to 25

-Oven Temperature 550 - 650°F (288-343°C)
+550 - 650°F (288-343°C)

 • Available in Pre-Dried, Foil Lined Bags.